Are you wondering, “When refinancing a mortgage what is tax deductible?” You are right to consider the tax implications of refinancing mortgages.

-Refinancing the mortgage on an investment property can save the homeowner a lot of money, especially if the current mortgage has a high interest rate.
-Obtaining a refinance on an investment property does have tax implications, and they differ depending upon whether the property is the owner's residence, a vacation home or renovation project, or a rental property from which the homeowner draws income.
+Generally, refinancing the mortgage on an investment property can save the homeowner a lot of money, especially if the current mortgage has a high interest rate.
+However, there are tax implications of refinancing a rental property, and they differ depending upon whether the property is the owner's residence, a vacation home or renovation project or a rental property from which the homeowner draws income.

 What Is a Qualified Home?

 And if the property is a qualified home, the owner can deduct the mortgage interest on his personal tax return, thereby reducing his taxable income and consequently, his tax bill.
-If the owner of an investment property uses the property as her primary residence or uses it as a vacation home, she can count her mortgage interest as a deduction.
+When the owner of an investment property uses the property as her primary residence or uses it as a vacation home, there are tax benefits of refinancing and she can count her mortgage interest as a deduction.

 Like other businesses, a rental property will generate income but will also generate associated expenses, such as property taxes, mortgage interest, depreciation, repairs, utilities, insurance, advertising and more.
 The owner of a rental property who collects rental income can deduct these expenses, thus reducing the amount of total taxable income and therefore, reducing the tax.

 For example, if the current mortgage is a 30-year loan with a balance of $100,000 and an interest rate of 5 percent, using amortization, the balance on the loan after five years will be $91,828.73.
 Over the next year, the owner would pay $4,158.37 in interest.
 However, if the $91,828.73 is refinanced at 3 percent, the homeowner will only pay $2,953.42 in interest over the next year, which saves money on interest, but decreases the amount of the tax deduction.

 If the taxpayer refinances the property for more than the loan balance – the taxpayer takes cash out of the property – the interest deduction for the new loan generally cannot include any interest paid on the amount in excess of the previous mortgage.
 So if the balance on the previous mortgage is $91,828.73 and the new loan is for $100,000.00, any interest paid over the next year on the $8,171.27 difference is likely not deductible as a rental expense, unless the funds were used for certain improvements on the property.